ruairica/annual-bitbucket-stats/README.md

-## Gather your annual statistics on Bitbucket
+## Your annual statistics from Bitbucket

-Includes information about pull requests you have made as well as pull requests you reviewed.
+Displays useful information about pull requests you have made as well as pull requests you reviewed.

 ### Getting started